Western Michigan vs. Ball State NCAA Football Odds, Plays and Insights | October 9, 2021

 Western Michigan vs. Ball State College Football Odds, Plays and Insights

-MAC opponents meet when the Western Michigan Broncos (4-1, 0-0 MAC) host the Ball State Cardinals (2-3, 0-0 MAC) on Saturday, October 9, 2021 at Waldo Stadium.
-Western Michigan is favored by 11 points.
-The over/under is set at 58.
+Oddsmakers heavily favor the Western Michigan Broncos (4-1, 0-0 MAC) when they host the Ball State Cardinals (2-3, 0-0 MAC) on Saturday, October 9, 2021 in a matchup between MAC foes at Waldo Stadium.
+Western Michigan is favored by 12.5 points.
+This game has an over/under of 57.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.